vitalysim/Awesome-Hacking-Resources/tools.md

 [BetterCAP](https://www.bettercap.org/) | MITM attacks against a network, manipulate HTTP, HTTPS and TCP traffic in realtime, sniff for credentials and much more.
 [Burp Suite](https://portswigger.net/burp) | GUI based tool for testing Web application security.
-[Ettercap](https://ettercap.github.io/ettercap/) | Ettercap is a comprehensive suite for man in the middle attacks [MITMf](https://github.com/byt3bl33d3r/MITMf) | Framework for Man-In-The-Middle attacks [mitmproxy](https://mitmproxy.org/) | An interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed
+[Ettercap](https://ettercap.github.io/ettercap/) | Ettercap is a comprehensive suite for man in the middle attacks [Evilginx](https://github.com/kgretzky/evilginx) | Man-in-the-middle attack framework used for phishing credentials and session cookies of any web service.
+[MITMf](https://github.com/byt3bl33d3r/MITMf) | Framework for Man-In-The-Middle attacks
+[mitmproxy](https://mitmproxy.org/) | An interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed